Under California law, all employers have a legal obligation to pay their employees their final paycheck.

 Subject to the above conditions regarding termination and quitting, California labor laws provide that employers must not make you wait for a paycheck.
 Furthermore, your employer may be subject to penalties for the delay.

-If your employer withholds your paycheck, they must pay a daily penalty called the “waiting time penalty.”
+If your employer withholds your final paycheck in California, they must pay a daily penalty called the “waiting time penalty.”
 The waiting time penalty depends on the employee’s daily rate of pay.
 The daily rate of pay is typically calculated by adding base wages, commissions, bonuses, and vacation pay that the employee earns in a year, dividing that sum by 52 weeks, and dividing that by 5 days.

 California’s final paycheck laws limit the time you can bring a claim against your former employer.
-If you’ve recently quit or been laid off from your job and received your paycheck late or have not received your paycheck under California laws, contact us at Workplace Rights Law Group.
+If you’ve recently quit or been laid off from your job and received your paycheck late or have not received your paycheck under California laws, contact us at Workplace Rights Law Group or call (818) 844-5200.

 We spent most of our careers representing employers, so we know how to effectively represent employees in workplace rights lawsuits.
 We’ve been in the shoes of the client on the other side and know what to expect.
 Every one of our clients receives individual attention because we understand that the facts of your case are unique.